 3. Controllers – Spring REST web service controller

-In the design mode, Studio supports hot deployment of changes and completely relieves developer from compilation and code-generation aspects.
-Internally, Studio uses Maven based application build process, which makes the necessary application runtime dependencies to be included in the POM file and provides an option to export entire Studio-built application as Maven project.
+In the design mode, Studio supports hot deployment of changes and completely relieves developers from compilation and code-generation aspects.
+Internally, Studio uses the Maven-based application build process, which makes the necessary application runtime dependencies to be included in the POM file and provides an option to export the entire Studio-built application as a Maven project.

-WaveMaker Studio provides a very comprehensive domain model or schema designer, which supports dialect mappings to the underneath database and provides modelling the relationships as well.
+WaveMaker Studio provides a very comprehensive domain model or schema designer, which supports dialect mappings to the underneath database and provides modeling the relationships as well.

-Domain model objects are auto generated from the database schema, with JPA annotations and respective database mappings.
-Getter and Setters are auto-generated with the corresponding column mappings, relationship and join column mappings.
-Domain model objects are plain POJOs without any dependency on WaveMaker runtime library.
+Domain model objects are auto-generated from the database schema, with JPA annotations and respective database mappings.
+Getter and Setters are auto-generated with the corresponding column mappings, relationship, and join column mappings.
+Domain model objects are plain POJOs without any dependency on the WaveMaker runtime library.

-For every domain model object web service controller is generated based on Spring REST, with appropriate path mappings.
-For database services, REST controller exposes CRUD operations and query execution methods automatically and the visibility of these APIs can be configured through API designer.
+For every domain model object, the web service controller is generated based on Spring REST, with appropriate path mappings.
+For database services, the REST controller exposes CRUD operations and query execution methods automatically and the visibility of these APIs can be configured through API designer.

 In a follow-up post, we'll discuss the extensions provided from an application developer's perspective for customization and tweaking the generated code.
 We will discuss details related to form validation, styles and themes, Spring bean customization, and application security integration.
 Stay Tuned!